Content performance: Key metrics, tools, and how to improve it

 Source: Giphy

 In translation, it means people land on a page and leave without interacting with it or moving forward in the journey.
-People see your page and are turned off by it (aka, it’s not engaging enough or they can’t find anything of value on it) so the session ends.
+This often happens when there is a mismatch between user interest and search intent—users are attracted by the headline, but the content does not satisfy their needs or expectations, leading to high bounce rates.

 Solution: